Lint eslint Found Some Errors Please Fix Them and Try Committing Again

 - From

-onwards, lint-staged will abort the commit if linter tasks disengage all staged changes.
-To allow creating an empty commit, please use the--permit-empty
+v10.0.0onwards, lint-staged will abort the commit if linter tasks disengage all staged changes.
+To allow creating an empty commit, please use the--permit-emptychoice.

 Control line flags